programminghistorian/jekyll/en/lesson-framework.md

 - Transform research practice into teaching
 - Share your experiences of failure to create productive catalysts that help others succeed

-## Who is the Lesson Framework for?
+### Who is the Lesson Framework for?

 This framework is designed to help prospective authors develop lessons that are effective, accessible, and sustainable.
 It also supports editors and peer reviewers, whose insights and practical feedback are essential to the production of high-quality learning resources.
 Ultimately, it will empower our readers to learn, adapt and apply digital methods in their own research.

 The needs of each method may be different, so the framework can be flexible.
 The idea is that if lessons across our journals have a more consistent structure, navigation becomes simpler  for readers, and learning with _Programming Histrorian_ becomes more accessible.
 Some parts of the framework are specifically designed to support the long-term sustainability of lessons.
-For example, the section focused on [system requirements](#prerequisites-computational) supports authors to establish the computational environment(s) where their lesson has been developed and tested, while the prompts to include citations for [datasets](#dataset-citation) and [software](#software-tool-citation) clarify the creation date, version, and electronic location of the sources and tools used in the lesson.
+For example, the section focused on [system requirements](#prerequisites) supports authors to establish the computational environment(s) where their lesson has been developed and tested, while the prompts to include citations for [datasets](#dataset) and [software](#software-tool) clarify the creation date, version, and electronic location of the sources and tools used in the lesson.
 Our aim is that _Programming Historian_ lessons can remain valuable learning resources beyond the software release life cycle.

-## Frontmatter
+## Introduction

 ### Title and abstract